suncoast-devs/handbook/lessons/css-responsive/media-query-details.md

 There are even more features to use.
-[This article](https://developer.mozilla.org/en-US/docs/Web/CSS/@media) has a good list of other, less frequently used, features that are available.
+[This article](https://developer.mozilla.org/en-US/docs/Web/CSS/@media) has a good list of other, less frequently used, available features.
 It will also indicate if these features are widely supported yet.

 **examples**